Tag: grow

 Prayer

 God, you have gifted us the ability to not fear in the face of such uncertainty.
-Strengthen our and resolve to face the world as it is and to present your love and to the world.
+Strengthen our faith and resolve to face the world as it is and to present your and grace to the world.
 Amen.

 Questions